This post may contain affiliate links. For more information, read my disclosure policy.

 Rolo Stuffed Chocolate Snowballs

-- Preaheat oven to 375°.
-Line two cookie sheets with parchment paper.
+- Preaheat oven to 350°.
+Line two cookie sheets with parchment paper or silicone baking mats.

 - Mix butter, ½ cup powdered sugar, cocoa powder and vanilla with an electric mixer until fluffy.
 Add flour and salt and mix until the dough comes together.
 Stir in the nuts.
 If dough is too soft, chill it until you can work it easily with your hands.